C13L0/roll-your-own/README.md

 ###Roll-your-own Drupal setup on Ubuntu 14.04
 =============
+*Note* As of 10/10/14 .. this document has not been completed or formatted.
+If you need it asap, I have a completed google doc.
+Find me on freenode #drupal-florida

 Complete Ubuntu 14.04 local setup guide for Drupal 7 &amp; 8.
 Includes lamp, git, composer, drush, and rvm